thommcgrath/Beacon/docs/core/blueprints/index.markdown

 Beacon will guess at the blueprint name based on its path.
 While these are reasonable guesses, if you wish to fine tune the names, use the **Name**{:.ui-keyword} field to do so.

 The **Tags**{:.ui-keyword} field allows you to add organization to your blueprints.
 You can add as many tags as you like, separated by commas.
-Beacon uses a few special tags. `Blueprintable` means the blueprint can be a blueprint in the game, and causes Beacon to enable the **Chance To Be Blueprint**{:.ui-keyword} setting in the loot drop editor.
-The `Blueprint` tag is tells Beacon the blueprint is a recipe, such as the "Element from Dust" blueprint that crafts Element.
-The `Generic` tag tells Beacon that the blueprint is non-specific, such as "Any Egg" or "Any Artifact" and is intended for use in crafting recipes.
-The loot drop editor will not export or deploy drops containing engrams with either the `Blueprint` or `Generic` tags.
+Beacon uses a few special tags:
+- `Blueprintable` means the blueprint can be a blueprint in the game, and causes Beacon to enable the **Chance To Be Blueprint**{:.ui-keyword} setting in the loot drop editor.
+- `Blueprint` tells Beacon the blueprint is a recipe, such as the "Element from Dust" blueprint that crafts Element.
+- `Generic` tells Beacon that the blueprint is non-specific, such as "Any Egg" or "Any Artifact" and is intended for use in crafting recipes.
+- `No Fibercraft` tells Beacon not to include it in crafting cost overrides when using the "Setup Fibercraft Server" tool.

+> The loot drop editor will not export or deploy drops containing engrams with either the `Blueprint` or `Generic` tags.

 The **Map Availability**{:.ui-keyword} checkboxes tell Beacon which maps to pre-select when adding the blueprint to a Preset.
 Most users choose to leave all maps selected.